rebelsky/sams-assorted-musings-reflections/software-for-grading.md

     Estimated grade report for Rebelsky, Samuel A. [rebelsky]

     This is an experimental grade report and is not guaranteed to be accurate.
-Estimated grades are based on current status in the course.
+Esimated grades are based on current status in the course.
 Final grades may therefore be much different.

     SUMMARY REPORT